Universality of Approximate Message Passing algorithms and tensor networks: Main results

 of $p(\cdot)$ evaluated on the AMP iterates and side information vectors is a linear combination of values of different tensor networks on $\W$ and $\u_1,\f_1,\ldots,\f_k$.
-Then, leveraging state evolution results of \cite{fan2022approximate} for orthogonally invariant matrices to perform an inductive polynomial approximation argument, the proof reduces the universality of AMP for Lipschitz non-linearities to the universality of these tensor network values.
+Then, leveraging state evolution results of \cite{fan2022approximate} to perform an inductive polynomial approximation argument, the proof reduces the universality of AMP for Lipschitz non-linearities to the universality of these tensor network values.
 This reduction is encapsulated in the following lemma.